 Asbestos exposure is not an association.

-They are composed of irregularly arranged fascicles comprising of spindle cells with collagen separation.
-Thought to originate from submesoepithelial mesenchymal cells.
+They are composed of irregularly arranged fascicles consisting of spindle cells separated by collagen.
+Thought to originate from submesothelial mesenchymal cells.
 Approximately 80% of pleural fibromas arise from the visceral pleura.
 Myxoid or cystic degeneration can occur.

 There may be a predilection towards the mid to lower zones of the chest.
 In ~80% of cases, they arise from visceral pleura, with the remainder arising from the parietal pleura.